-&lt;sup>1Your stuttering is something you do, not something that happens to you.
+1Your stuttering is something you do, not something that happens to you.
 It is your behavior-not a condition.
 There are mistakes you can correct with a little self-study and courage.
 (Sheehan)

-One particularly important rule will call for you to make a detailed study of what your speech mechanism is doing incorrectly when you stutter.
-In other words, find out specifically what you are doing when you are having trouble.
+make a detailed study of what your speech mechanism is doing incorrectly when you stutter.
+In other words, find out specifically what you are doing when you are having trouble.^{1,2} which is wrong with you or which happens to you.
+You should try to substitute normal speech behavior of which you are basi-

-This essential information will be used to help you change those things you are doing abnormally which make your speech a problem and help you learn better ways of coping with your stuttering.
+This essential information will be used to help you change those things you are doing abnormally which make your speech a problem and help you learn better ways of coping with your stuttering.3 cally capable for the undesirable ways of reacting which you have learned.

-You should look upon your stuttering as certain things
+You should look upon your stuttering as certain things which you have learned to do-not as something